 In response to the sixth mass extinction I co-founded the Life Cairn movement: memorials for species rendered extinct at human hands, more about that here: http://en.wikipedia.org/wiki/The_Life_Cairn

 As a writer, I have been one of the winners of the boutique “wordhut” short story competition and have appeared in various magazines and publications such as the Dark Mountain Books, Resurgence Magazine, Permaculture Magazine, Yellow Medicine Review, Earth Lines, Positive News, Spiritual Ecology, The Barefoot Dairies, Kindred Spirits, The Ecologist, and more.
 I am currently the regular almanac writer for Perspectives Magazine, a current affairs monthly based in London.
-I am also trying to get a book finished which is making me very cross-eyed.
+My new book: Waking the Dragons, is out with Green Magic Publishing.

 As a storyteller and independent scholar of mythology, I work with old myths and fairytales that shine a torchlight on life’s difficult and mesmerising journey; my stories tend to gravitate around the Northern and Greek mythological landscapes.
 You may find me telling a story on a hillside, by a fire, in a woodland somewhere, at a festival, or in a school.
 I have worked with both the Sussex Archaeological Society and the National Trust in re-storying local landscapes.
 I have also done live broadcast storytelling performances for BBC radio.